-FIG. 2 Reverse Mounting
+FIG. 1 Reverse Mounting

-above.)
+- 4 REVERSE MOUNTING: With large end of the taper out, slide sheave onto shaft as far as possible.
+Install shaft key.
+(See shaft key note in #3 above.)
 Install bushing onto shaft so tapered end will mate with sheave.
 (See wedging note in #3 above.)
 If using the setscrew, tighten it enough to prevent the bushing from sliding on the shaft.
-Caution: Do not over tighten setscrew!
+Caution: Do not tighten setscrew!
 Pull the sheave up on the bushing, aligning the drilled holes in the bushing flange with the tapped holes in the sheave.
 Loosely thread the capscrews with lockwashers into the assembly.
-DO NOT USE LUBRICANT ON THE CAPSCREWS!

-5. Using a torque wrench, tighten all capscrews evenly and progressively in rotation to the torque value in Table.
+DO NOT USE LUBRICANT ON THE CAPSCREWS! - 5.
+Using a torque wrench, tighten all capscrews evenly and progressively in rotation to the torque value in Table.
 There must be a gap between the bushing flange and sheave hub when installation is complete.
 DO NOT OVER TORQUE!
-DO NOT ATTEMPT TO CLOSE GAP BETWEEN BUSH-ING FLANGE AND SHEAVE HUB!
+DO NOT ATTEMPT TO CLOSE GAP BETWEEN BUSHING FLANGE AND SHEAVE HUB!